Uhrbaan/howfullisper21/README.md

 ```

 > Note: will have to add a command to upload the code to the controller with `make upload`.
+> It still depends on what tool we will use to upload the code to the chip.
+Currently I have experienced with [PlatformIO](https://platformio.org/).
+To use it, you will have to have python envrionments installed: `sudo apt install python3-venv` (conda does not seem to be supported at the moment), and then you can install the tool either through pip: `python3 -m pip install -U platformio` (you can find other installation procedures [here](https://docs.platformio.org/en/latest/core/installation/index.html) or you can install everything more easily with their [VScode extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)).

 ## Project structure

+> Will have to be revised to divide the work into server and chip.

 The project is structured as follow:
 ```
 ./